 For a long time I have been jealous at the US dividend aristocrats, because in my opinion there wasn’t really a true European equivalent.

-For instance, US Aristocrats are stocks that must have increased their dividend payouts for at least 25 consecutive years and they must have a minimum market cap of $3 bln.
+For instance, US Dividend Aristocrats are stocks that must have at least 25 years of consecutive dividend increases and they must have a minimum market cap of $3 bln.
 European dividend aristocrats must have a minimum of increasing or sustained dividends for at least 10 consecutive years.

 This is pretty “bleh” to me, because this doesn’t include the Great Recession from 2008-2009.
 It is very easy to grow dividends in the longest bull market ever, but how do we know that they are truly focused on paying out a growing dividend, even when hell is breaking lose and panic is in the streets?